 Erich Saide Revitalizes Skoah’s Website

-How were you and the client able to collaborate in acheiving a collective vision?
+How were you and the client able to collaborate in achieving the collective vision?

 “The shoot was a great collaboration between the Skoah team and our own.
 We set up my studio to create an environment similar to the brand.
 Everything was shot with available window light and bounce/fill cards while shooting tethered, so the clients could critique lighting and images as the shoot progressed, capturing or exceeding what they required.”

 Split into two segments, the goal of the first shoot was to capture the Skoah products being used.
 Photographs of models receiving soothing facials and massages were taken, in addition to models holding or applying the products on themselves.
 The second illustrates the delicacy and freshness of ingredients incorporated in the product line.

 “On day two, we focused on shooting the ingredients in their raw form and capturing the textures– ingredients like charcoal, mint, certain oils, etc. We worked with the team and came up with the idea of dramatic macro shots of the raw ingredients.”

 Did you face any challenges with this project?
 How did you overcome them?